AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 should put your data in some centralized location shared with your
 group: if you keep it only on your own systems, the data dies when you leave.
-We manage data by *projects*: a group of people with shared access and a manager.
+We manage data by *projects*: a group of people with shared access and a leader.
 Groups provide flexibility, sharing, and long-term management (so that you don't lose or forget about data every time someone leaves).
 You can request as many projects as you need, and each can have its own access control and